Shumard Oak

 Arbor Walk #103, TreeKeeper ID #5795

-Also named Swamp Red Oak, this tree species is a large, deciduous plant native to Southern Illinois.
-The Shumard Oak is within the Fagaceae family and is well-suited to urban areas due to its resistance to wet and dry sites, alkaline soil, air pollution, and road salts.
-Every 2-4 years, the tree produces one-inch acorns that are popular among deer and squirrel diets.
+Also known as the Swamp Red Oak, this large oak species is native to much of the Southeastern U.S. and the Ohio River Valley.
+The Shumard Oak is planted in urban areas for its tolerance in water availability and air pollution, as well as its preference for alkaline soils.
+Every 2-4 years, the tree produces one-inch acorns that are popular among wildlife.
 Able to live up to 200 years, its leaves are medium to dark green and turn a brownish-red in late fall.
 Despite its longevity, this tree is susceptible to several diseases and pests, including leaf spotting, blight and mites.

 Common Name | Shumard Oak |